Actual name: Salomon, Solomon, Shlomo.

 Social Circle

 Mony probably shared the same social circles as his brothers.
-For example, a letter addressed to Aaron Aaronsohn in July 1916 shows that he was in contact with the agronomist and Nili spy ring leader.
+For example, a letter addressed to Aaron Aaronsohn in July 1916 shows that he was in contact with the agronomist and NILI spy ring leader.

 Mony wrote: